 All trails are now open.
 Please use the area responsibly and stay on trails to avoid further impact and damage to an already damaged area.

-In total, 15,111 acres burned during this lightning caused fire.
+In total, 15,111 acres burned during the July 22-25, 2016 lightning caused fire.
 There were no losses or injury to wildlife.
 Although this was a very large fire, there are still thousands of acres unaffected by the fire which serve as critical habitat for wildlife.
 Range managers are working on reseeding efforts at this time.

 Closure: To protect nesting birds, Egg Island and White Rock are closed to access year-round.